DecentAppsNet/decentapp-template/README.md

 ## Changing LLM Models

-You can set the MODEL constant at the top of `/src/llm/webLlmUtil.ts` to be what you want.
-There is a default set there that is a "medium" choice based on balancing between capabilities and what people can run.
-On the Decent Portal, there's value in having a default model so that users can hop between different apps without needing to change models as often.
+You can configure the supported models in `/public/app-manifest.json` to the models you would like your app to support.
+It's reasonable to only support one model, since your prompts and other behavior may be coupled to a single model.
+But adding more models can give your users options for varied device capabilities.

 ## Key Folders and Files